Post Remediation Verification (PRV)

 Once remediation work has been completed, the next step is verifying that the documented objectives have been met.

-A Post-Remediation Evaluation (PRE) is conducted after remediation to assess whether moisture conditions have been corrected and whether remediation efforts align with established remediation objectives and recognized industry guidance.
+A Post Remediation Verification (PRV) is conducted after remediation to assess whether moisture conditions have been corrected and whether remediation efforts align with established remediation objectives and recognized industry guidance.

 Many homeowners are familiar with the term “clearance testing.”
-The IICRC term for this process is Post-Remediation Evaluation.
+The IICRC term for this process is Post Remediation Verification.
 The goal is not simply testing — it is confirming that the remediation process achieved its intended outcome.

 Remediation is only complete when defined objectives have been met.

-Without an independent evaluation, property owners are often left relying solely on the remediation contractor’s assessment of their own work.
+Without an independent verification, property owners are often left relying solely on the remediation contractor’s assessment of their own work.

 • Independent verification of remediation efforts